Policyholder vs Insured vs Named Driver: Understanding the Difference

 What happens if someone not on my policy drives my car and causes an accident?

 If the driver had your permission, the permissive use clause in most policies will extend some level of coverage — usually your liability insurance applies to damages they cause to others.
 However, most insurers cap permissive use at around 12 occasions per year, and if that person is a regular household driver who was simply never added to the policy, your insurer can treat it as misrepresentation and deny the claim entirely.
 State rules also vary, so coverage outcomes depend heavily on where you live and your specific policy language.
-Always list regular drivers to avoid this risk.
+See our full breakdown of permissive use car insurance to understand the limits.

 Who should be listed as a named insured vs. just a driver?

 Anyone who owns or co-owns the vehicle, or who has an equal financial stake in the policy, should generally be listed as a named insured.
 This includes spouses or domestic partners whose names appear on the vehicle title.
 People who simply drive the car regularly — like a teenager or adult child living at home — should be listed as drivers.
 This distinction matters most during a claim, where named insureds have far greater legal rights than listed drivers.
-If you're building a family policy, reviewing a multi-car insurance guide can help you structure coverage correctly while saving money.
+Also make sure you understand all car insurance household member rules to avoid coverage gaps in your household.

 Compare Car Insurance Rates in Ohio